 Tip 1: SETUP.
 This is one of the most important and inclusive tips I would recommend reading.
 We are going to quickly discuss fogging, prep, and protection.
 Especially in humid locations, such as central Florida, you want to have a method of keeping your dome from fogging up.
 There are methods such as anti fog strips, desiccants (silica moisture packets) , and anti fog gel.
 I like to use the same gel I apply to my dive mask, and I put it on my camera lens and outer dome lens.
 Further, I also blast the AC in it from my car for a couple minutes to pull moisture out and then immediately insert my Go Pro, and avoid taking it out if at all possible.
 Setting up like this, in a cool space, and taking your time, is extremely important.
 You don't want to rush things, so take a breath: you will reach the adventure soon!
 As far as protection goes, you want to be very careful not to scratch your dome on the inside or outside.
 Scratches may sometimes show up in pictures and aren't ideal.
 I actually wrap mine in a really cheap sports bra, as the straps on the back wrap perfectly around and catch on the back mounting system.
 It is soft material, and lightweight.
 Of course, you could also buy a case or used a soft sided small cooler to protect it before and after use.

 Tip 3: DROPLETS.
 Those little suckers can ruin a beautiful shot, so try to keep the top portion of the dome dry if you can.
 Also, along with the anti-fog, I put Rain-X on my dome to help wick off water without spotting or streaking.
+A pre shot tip, is if you are in your car blast the AC and hold your dome up to it to bring the temperature inside down, and then immediately put your GoPro in, keep it in the shade until you are ready to start shooting, and don't mess with it!
+This will help keep the inside temperature of the dome cooler to match the temperature of the water and fight off any drops caused by humidity and temperature differences.
 If shooting somewhere where you can have a microfiber rag, I suggest taking it with you, and leaving it on your nearby kayak, boat, or other mode of dry flotation.
 This way, if you do go underwater for a shot or accidentally get it wet, you can wipe it back off before resuming your session.
 However, sometimes it happens despite our best efforts, and occasionally can look really fun and add to the creativity of the photo.
 If this happens though, and you don't realize until later but don't want those drops, try editing the droplets out.
 It usually isn't too difficult and can bring your photo back to your 'keep' folder.

 Tip 4: CONDITIONS.
 A few conditions can really make or break your photo shoot.
 Try shooting in calm water where waves or currents aren't washing over your dome.
 If you can find somewhere shallow to shoot and stand, it can help keep your photo sharper.
 I think this goes without saying, but the clearer the visibility of the water, the better the outcome.
 Dark murky water doesn't show up the best.
 Additionally, the brighter and clearer the outside weather, the better your photos and videos will turn out.